nyublockchain/nyublockchain.github.io/content/publication/Beyond Bitcoin Economics of Digital Currencies and Blockchain Technologies/index.md

 ---
-title: Beyond Bitcoin\: Economics of Digital Currencies and Blockchain Technologies
+title: Beyond Bitcoin Economics of Digital Currencies and Blockchain Technologies

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here